Now on Amazon Shorts

 Helping Your Child Start School describes the emotional and physical makeup of the preschooler and shows the parent how to become a "resource center" for the child's development of self-image.
 It takes the reader through the typical kindergarten day, describing the purpose of each activity, explaining how the child is introduced to such key subjects as arithmetic.

-Helping Your Child Start School will do much to relieve the wondering--and the worry--that all parents experience when their child takes that major step into the world outside the home.
+Packed with useful information and presented in a light, easy-to-read style, Helping Your Child Start School will do much to relieve the wondering--and the worry--that all parents experience when their child takes that major step into the world outside the home.

 Helping Your Child Start School is a Citadel Press Book from the Carol Publishing Group.
 Its ISBN is 0806517980.

-To read pages from Chapter One and to look over the Table of Contents, click on
+To read pages from Chapter One and to look over the Table of Contents, click on Helping Your Child Start School in Selected Works (right-hand column).

 To order, click on Amazon or Barnes and Noble below: